shivannis/xandr-docs-public/xandr-docs/articles/monetize/daily-pacing.md

 the pacing value for the coming period.
 This more-closely aligns the bidder to the correct bid rate, and also moderates the pacing value.

-How you can Ensure Proper Pacing for your Campaign
+## How you can ensure proper pacing for your Campaign

 Due to the complexity of bidding in real time, it is extremely difficult to provide exact pacing.
 Our system must rely on certain assumptions